 “Drilling rigs will fall out first,” Rolf Onarheim, a spokesman for the Safe labor union, said by mobile phone before the talks ended.
 “In the longer term, oil and gas production might also be affected.”

 OLF, which represents employers, also said the Baker Hughes strike will affect both drilling rigs and production platforms.
 Statoil operates eight of the 12 installations that will be affected, while Shell, Exxon Mobil Corp.
-(XOM), Marathon Oil Corp.
-(MRO), Centrica Plc (CNA), Suncor Energy Inc (SU), Eni SpA (ENI) and Halliburton Co.
-(HAL) have exclusive or shared operatorships of the others.
+(XOM:US), Marathon Oil Corp.
+(MRO:US), Centrica Plc (CNA), Suncor Energy Inc (SU), Eni SpA (ENI) and Halliburton Co.
+(HAL:US) have exclusive or shared operatorships of the others.

 Statoil declined to say how much production may become affected if the strike continues.